developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/setup/index.md

 > **Note: Directory names are case sensitive**.

 ### Mass Deployment
-Enterprise Browser runtimes and its configuration and licensing files can be deployed to one or more devices using Zebra [Stage Now](/stagenow/2-3/gettingstarted/) or an MDM system by adapting the instructions in the Manual Deployment section, above.
+The Enterprise Browser runtimes and configuration and licensing files can be deployed to one or more devices using Zebra [Stage Now](/stagenow/2-3/gettingstarted/) or an MDM system by adapting the instructions in the Manual Deployment section, above.

 -----